-- ^{1.27.} The Howard Academy Trust acknowledges and understand the common reason for children becoming looked after is as a result of abuse and/or neglect and a previously looked after child potentially remains vulnerable. - ^{1.28.} The school has a 'designated teacher' (Ms Michelle Munns SENDCo) who works with local authorities to promote the educational achievement of registered pupils who are looked after or who have been previously looked after.
+- 8.107.
+The Howard Academy Trust acknowledges and understand the common reason for children becoming looked after is as a result of abuse and/or neglect and/or exploitation, and a previously looked after child potentially remains vulnerable. - The school has a 'designated teacher' who works with local authorities to promote the educational achievement of registered pupils/students who are looked after or who have been previously looked after.